-Claire Day is available on Thursdays to offer advice, support and signposting to helpful services via the Memory Navigation Service on 0300 111 9090.
+Claire Day is available every Thursdays to offer advice, support and signposting to helpful services via the Memory Navigation Service on 0300 111 9090.

 You can also speak to Claire during Ask Claire Zoom sessions which are running on the second Thursday of each month from 11am-12pm.
 Please see our events page for further details.

-If you are unable to attend the Zoom sessions or would prefer to contact Claire via email, you can submit a question via the form below.
+If you would prefer to contact Claire via email, you can submit a question using the form below.

 Here are some questions that other people have asked and agreed to have shared:

 My memory has been concerning me.
 I used to remember all my appointments and I’ve missed a few.
 I also often can’t remember words and names.
 What should I do?